 In this example, you see all cables attached to the positive post of battery #3 labeled “3+”.

-Continue in the same manner, making sure to tag every end of every cable on every post.
+Continue in the same manner, ensuring that you tag each end of every cable on every post.
 Did we already mention that?
 You’re darn right we did!
-If you fail to tag all the cables, you’ll know why we’re making a big deal about this when it comes time to re-install everything.
+If you fail to tag all the cables, you’ll know why we’re making a big deal about this when it comes time to reinstall everything.

 If you plan to remove/replace your chassis batteries, be sure to tag and mark them as well.